-Can red wine help you breathe easier?
+Can red wine help you with this?

 You’ve probably heard that a glass of red wine offers some health benefits, such as reducing the risk of heart attack, stroke and heart disease.